wareguin/guillem-pc/README.md

 – Automating server configuration <br>
 – Helping with Docker and Docker Swarm <br>
 – Starting to use Kubernetes to ease ML engineers workflows (JupyterHub, Kubeflow, and more) <br>
-– Exploring new tools to improve company's infrastructure (CrowdSec, nala, Traefik, ...) <br>
+– Exploring new tools to improve company's infrastructure (CrowdSec, Nala, Traefik, Cloudflare, and more) <br>
-– Developing backend services with both NodeJS and Python
+– Developing backend services with both NodeJS and Python + MongoDB

 ### Interested in